dmx-systems/dmx-documentation/docs/devel.rst

 Try out the plugin
 ==================

 Now you can try out the plugin.
 In the DMX Webclient login as user "admin" and leave the password field empty.
-The //Create// menu appears and when you open it you'll see the new type //Tag// listed.
+The *Create* menu appears and when you open it you'll see the new type *Tag* listed.
 Thus, you can create tags now.
 Additionally you can associate tags to your content topics, search for tags, and navigate along the tag associations, just as you do with other topics.

-The result so far: the //DMX Tagging// plugin provides a new topic type definition or, in other words: a data model.
+The result so far: the *DMX Tagging* plugin provides a new topic type definition or, in other words: a data model.
 All the active operations on the other hand like create, edit, search, delete, associate, and navigate are provided by the DMX Webclient at a generic level, and are applicable to your new topic type as well.

 Redeploy the plugin
 ===================